Amethystix/ElectronTicTacToe/README.md

 ## Current progress

 February 14th was the day this project began, and the day I wrote this README, so progress is only at its infant stages.
+I've only just begun to piece together the functions and files that I'll need.